acrocat/EverLayout/docs/writing.md

 right edges to the superview with an 8 unit inset, and then gives this view a height of half the superview height.

-Each rule is broken into left-hand and right-hand statements (key and value).
-Both statements contain arguments separated by a space " ".
+In the attribute declarations (the key), and the shorthand arguments (the value), each argument is separated by a " ".

 For the left-hand statement, any NSLayoutAttribute is valid along with some additional 'compound attributes'.